sde1000/quicktill-nfc-bridge/README.md

 This is a quick and dirty interface between libnfc and quicktill, to convert NFC card taps on an ACR122U NFC reader into user tokens delivered as UDP packets to localhost:8455.
-It's intended for use with Ubuntu 14.04, but might work with later versions as well.

 Copying
 -------

-quicktill-nfc-bridge is Copyright (C) 2014 Stephen Early <sde@individualpubs.co.uk>
+quicktill-nfc-bridge is Copyright (C) 2014–2020 Stephen Early <steve@assorted.org.uk>

 It is distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3